Día de los Muertos in the Mazatlán Centro Historico!

 The most ubiquitous symbol of the Day of the Dead in Mexico is the skull (calavera), which is seen as skull masks and all sorts of other manifestations.

-These sweet-treat calavera are frequently eaten by the living, not simply used as as offerings to the dead at cemeteries.
+Often inscribed with the name of the deceased on the forehead, these sweet-treat calavera are frequently eaten by the living, not simply used as as offerings to the dead at cemeteries.

 Other specifically Day of the Dead holiday foods in Mexico notably include pan de muerto, a sweet egg bread made in various shapes and often decorated with white frosting to look like twisted bones.